arnavraii/EnterpriseSystemProject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-## Fish Species Prediction
+##  Multi Image Classifcation with Imagenet Dataset
-*Predict which species the fish belongs to*
+*Predict which class the image belongs to*

 The image data of Natural Scenes around the world.Want to build powerful Neural network that can classify these images with more accuracy.
 This database is available on : https://www.kaggle.com/puneet6060/intel-image-classification